-Dr. Rosene is an Associate Clinical Professor in the Exercise and Sport Performance Department located in the Harold Alfond Forum.
+Dr. Rosene is a Clinical Professor in the Exercise and Sport Performance Department located in the Harold Alfond Forum.
 He received his Bachelor of Science in Physical Education with an Athletic Training option from Keene State College, a Master of Science in Human Performance from Southern Connecticut State University, and a Doctor of Physical Education with a concentration in Exercise Physiology from Springfield College.
 He holds certifications as an athletic trainer (ATC), a certified strength and conditioning specialist (CSCS) through the National Strength and Conditioning Association, and a certified exercise physiologist (EP-C) through the American College of Sports Medicine.
 Prior to his appointment at UNE Dr. Rosene held faculty positions in athletic training at William Woods University, the University of Southern Maine, and the University of Hawaii.
 In addition, he was the Director of the Human Performance Laboratory and was responsible for overseeing the Exercise and Sport Physiology major at Plymouth State University.

 Dr. Rosene has research experiences examining the physiological aspects of human performance, injury prevention and recovery from injury.
 These include issues focusing on the muscular, cardiovascular, and thermoregulatory systems, examining performance implications as well as potential clinical applications as they relate to human performance (including supplementation protocols, muscular and cardiovascular performance, thermoregulation, hydration, etc.).
 Currently his research agenda is investigating head impacts and their possible connection to concussions in athletics, and potential interventions, such as vision training, to reduce these injuries.
 Ultimately his research agenda examines the utilization of sports science to improve performance, either through enhanced conditioning, improved player health and safety, and/or enhancing return to play decisions.